PHart3/colimits-agda/README.md

-# Overview
+## Overview

   This Agda code accompanies our paper [Colimits in Homotopy Type Theory](https://phart3.github.io/colimits-paper.pdf).
   (The link points to the preprint.)
 It has been checked with Agda 2.6.3.

-# Organization
+## Organization

 - `HoTT-Agda/`

-  A stripped down version of [HoTT-Agda](https://github.com/HoTT/HoTT-Agda/), with local changes for general lemmas we proved during the development.
+  A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with local changes for general lemmas we proved during the development.

 - `Colimit-code/`